-Although those with full-blown gluten intolerance can’t consume it, some experts believe those on the borderline likely can, as it’s less complex than modern varities and lacks the D-genome that is often linked to gluten sensitivity.
+Although those with celiac disease or a gluten allergy can’t consume it, some experts believe those with minor sensitivities likely can, as it’s less complex than modern varieties of wheat, and lacks the D-genome that is often linked to gluten sensitivity.

-Einkorn can bought already ground into various flour consistencies, or you can even buy your own berries and grind it at home.
+Einkorn can be bought already ground into various flour consistencies, or you can even buy your own berries and grind them at home.

-We played around with the bake times to discover that letting them go too long moves the soft and gooey center towards something more akin to a hard hockey puck, so definitely err on the side of underbaking if you can.
+We played around with the baking time and discovered that letting them go for too long in the oven moves the soft and gooey center more towards something akin to a hard hockey puck.
+Definitely err on the side of underbaking if you can.
 And if you’re not sure if your oven runs hot or where hotspots might be, read our guide to understanding your oven to get more closely acquainted with this key kitchen appliance!

-Note that the cookies are also on the softer side (if you bake them for the correct amount of time!), so while we kept ours in a Tupperware container on the counter, they’d also be good candidates for chilling in the freezer if you’re of the mind to do that sort of thing.
+These are on the softer side (if you bake them for the correct amount of time!), so while we kept ours in an airtight container on the counter, they’d also be good candidates for chilling in the freezer if you’re of the mind to do that sort of thing.

-In terms of results, they are not like any other chocolate chip cookie I’ve had – both cakey and not, both firm and soft – and notably, ridiculously easy to whip together, which is always something I love about a good cookie.
+In terms of results, they are not like any other chocolate chip cookie I’ve had – they both cakey and not, both firm and soft – and most notably, they are ridiculously easy to whip together, which is something that I look for in any good cookie recipe.

-We got to talking in the kitchen about how many different ways there are to make a chocolate chip cookie – the large and firm, the thin and crisp, the oatmeal, the nutty, the ones that you have to whack with a spatula when they come out fluffy from the oven.
+We got to talking in the kitchen about how many different ways there are to make a chocolate chip cookie – large and firm, thin and crisp, with oatmeal or nuts, and the ones that you have to whack with a spatula when they come out fluffy from the oven.

 These are definitely a new version we’re adding to our collection, partly because they are classic and chocolatey, and partly because of the place from which they came, inspired by tradition, and modernized to use the ingredients that make us happy.Print